No Match Found

 expect new technology disruptions to have an impact on the profitability of their companies

 Cyber Security Leader at PwC Germany and EMEA

-These are the findings of PwC's 25th Global CEO Survey, in which nearly 4,500 CEOs worldwide participated.
+These are the findings of PwC's 26th Global CEO Survey, in which almost 4,500 CEOs worldwide took part.

 “With digitalisation moving faster than ever and increasing threats to critical infrastructure, it's important that senior management keeps momentum with cyber programs.
 These will be absolutely critical to future business success.”